yeti-platform/yeti/README.md

 ##### Use authentication

 You may have configured your mongod instances to enforce authenticated connections.
 In that case, you have to set the username the driver will have to use to connect to your mongod instance.
 To do this, just add a `username` directive to the `database` section in the `malcom.conf` file.
-You may also set the password with the `password` directive.
-If the user does not have a password, just ignore (i.e. comment) the `password` directive.
+You may also have to set the password with the `password` directive.
+If the user does not have a password, just ignore (i.e. comment out) the `password` directive.

         [database]
         ...